Haneke/HanekeSwift/README.md

 ![Haneke](https://raw.githubusercontent.com/Haneke/HanekeSwift/master/Assets/github-header.png)

 Haneke is a lightweight generic cache for iOS written in Swift.
-It provides a memory and LRU disk cache for `NSData`, `String`, `UIImage` or any other type that can be read or written as data.
+It provides a memory and LRU disk cache for `UIImage`, `NSData`, `JSON`, `String` or any other type that can be read or written as data.
 Here's how you would initalize a data cache:

 ```swift
 let cache = Cache<NSData>("my-files")